Flutter vs. React Native: Which One to Choose in 2022?

 Google targeted to provide flexibility with native components and low-cost app development through Flutter app development as a cross-platform app development framework.

-Yes, it is open-source as well and even shares free plugins and helped developers to build native app run on iOS & Android both.
+Yes, it is open-source as well and even shares free plugins and helped developers to build native app run on iOS & Android.

-Google even working on a new OS after Flutter called Fuchsia, whereby flutter app development company using this operating system for application development.
+Google even worked on a new OS after Flutter called Fuchsia, whereby the flutter app development company used this operating system for application development.